 Figure 7.1.1.6-1: MBS Session Update without PCC

-1. AF of content provider initiates MBS Session Update to a NEF/MBSF, e.g. to update MBS service area and/or update service requirement, or to activate or deactivate an MBS session.
-AF may provide updated information for an MBS session (identified by MBS session ID) by sending MBS Session update request ([MBS Session ID], MBS information, AF Identifier).
-MBS information may include service requirements, MBS service area information, and media information.
-The service requirements adjustment may lead to addition of new MBS QoS Flow(s), removal of existing MBS QoS Flow(s) or update of existing MBS QoS Flow(s).
+1. AF of content provider initiates MBS Session Update to a NEF/MBSF, e.g. to update MBS service area and/or update service requirement, update media information or to activate or deactivate an MBS session.
+AF may provide updated information for an MBS session (identified by MBS session ID) by sending an Nnef_MBSSession_Update Request (MBS Session ID, [MBS service information], [MBS service area], [MBS session state (active/inactive)]).
+MBS service information include QoS requirements, and Flow Description

+If geographical area information or civic address information was provided by the AF as MBS service area, NEF/MBSF translates the MBS service area to Cell ID list or TAI list.

 2. NEF checks authorization of AF.

-3. NEF/MBSF forward the MBS Session Update request to MB-SMF.
+3. NEF/MBSF sends Nmbsmf_MBSSession_Update Request to MB-SMF forwarding the updated information received from the AF in step 1.

-4. The MB-SMF derives any updated QoS parameters locally.
+4. The MB-SMF derives any updated QoS parameters locally under consideration of the updated MBS session information.
+This may lead to addition of new MBS QoS Flow(s), removal of existing MBS QoS Flow(s) or update of existing MBS QoS Flow(s).

-5-6.
+5.-6.
 MB-SMF may need to update MB-UPF, e.g. if new MBS QoS Flow is to be created, or existing MBS QoS Flow is to be deleted.

 7. For broadcast communication, the MB-SMF continues the procedure towards the AMF and NG-RAN as specified in clause 7.3.3.
-For multicast communication, the MB-SMF continues the procedure towards the AMF and NG-RAN as specified in clause 7.2.5 (for service activation/deactivation), 7.2.6 (for QoS updates and service area updates).
+For multicast communication, the MB-SMF continues the procedure towards the AMF and NG-RAN as specified in clause 7.2.5 (for service activation/deactivation), 7.2.6 (for QoS Flow updates and service area updates).

 8. If an MBS service area is being updated, the MB-SMF stores the new service area in its profile at the NRF.

-9. MB-SMF responds to the MBS Session Update.
+9. MB-SMF responds to the NEF/MBSF with a Nmbsmf_MBSSession_Update Response.

-10. NEF/MBSF responds to the MBS Session Update.
+10. NEF/MBSF responds to the AF with a Nnef_MBSSession_Update Response.